Scancell (LON:SCLP) Trading 29.8% Higher – Time to Buy?

-Scancell (LON:SCLP – Get Free Report) last released its quarterly earnings data on Thursday, January 30th.
+Scancell (LON:SCLP – Get Free Report) last released its earnings results on Thursday, January 30th.
 The company reported GBX (1.35) (($0.02)) earnings per share (EPS) for the quarter.
-Analysts predict that Scancell Holdings plc will post -2.5361112 EPS for the current year.
+On average, research analysts anticipate that Scancell Holdings plc will post -2.5361112 earnings per share for the current year.

 Scancell (LSE:SCLP) is a clinical stage immunotherapy biotech company developing treatments for significant unmet needs in cancer.
 We aim to translate our innovation and creativity into increased and durable responses in patients without compromising safety, addressing hard-to-treat cancers.